ajg/yocto/README.md

 ...and can be `read` and `show`n as JSON, or constructed programmatically.

-Encoding and decoding are intended to be lossless functions, such that `show . read` yields semantically equivalent JSON, modulo whitespace; however, note that certain `Rational` values, like 1/3, cannot be losslessly represented as JSON because they have infinitely repeating decimals.
+Encoding and decoding are intended to be lossless functions, such that `read . show == id`; however, note that certain `Rational` values, like 1/3, cannot be losslessly represented as JSON because they have infinitely repeating decimals.

 Examples
 --------